monapdx/Whack-a-Cunt/README.md

-# **Whack-a-C*nt**
+# **Whack-a-Cunt**
 *A browser-based parody game featuring America’s favorite judicial embarrassments.*

 ![Amy](amy.gif) ![Brett](brett.gif) ![Clarence](clarence.gif)

 ## 🧨 What Is This?
-**Whack-a-C*nt** is a simple, savage little browser game where three Supreme Court extremists pop out of their holes — and your job is to smack them back into whatever swamp they crawled out of.
+**Whack-a-Cunt** is a simple, savage little browser game where three Supreme Court extremists pop out of their holes — and your job is to smack them back into whatever swamp they crawled out of.

 It’s a parody.
 It’s catharsis.